FAQs – Cortico on Campus

 What makes Cortico on Campus unique?

-Starting with sharing experiences in small groups, you’ll make sense of conversations through a deep listening process supported by AI tools.
+Starting with sharing experiences in small groups, you’ll make sense of recorded conversations through a deep listening process supported by AI tools.

-Cortico’s conversation record – a combination of audio and transcripts – is automatically created and shared back with participants.
+Cortico’s conversation record—a combination of audio and transcripts—is automatically created and shared back with participants.
 This enables the curation of key moments that can be played back in audio snippets – as well as analysis or “sensemaking” to identify patterns or connections across small-group conversations.

-You’ll share the big picture of what fellow students are saying – with outputs that incorporate real voices – extending the power of small-group dialogue long after the conversation ends.
+You’ll share the big picture of what fellow students are saying—with concrete (and fun!) outputs like conversation maps and voice medleysextending the power of small-group dialogue long after the conversation ends.

 How does Cortico’s process work?

-Project teams will learn and practice how to organize and lead Cortico’s three step process:
+You will learn and practice how to organize and lead Cortico’s three step process:

 Who runs Cortico on Campus?

-Since Cortico’s founding, we’ve partnered with over 220 organizations to deliver a tech-enhanced conversation approach, empowering them to listen deeply to the voices in their community, make sense of them, and inspire more informed action.
+Since Cortico’s founding, we’ve partnered with over 250 organizations to deliver a tech-enhanced conversation approach, empowering them to listen deeply to the voices in their community, make sense of them, and inspire more informed action.

 Who is the program for?